astronomer/registry-dag-template/README.md

-# Certified DAG Template
-### This template is meant to standardize the repository structure and provide customized files where necessary for Certified DAGs which will be surfaced on the Astronomer Registry.
+### This template is meant to standardize the repository structure and provide customized files where necessary for DAGs which will be surfaced on the Astronomer Registry.

 Follow the steps below to use the template and initialize a new repository locally.